javierrami/kPAX2_server/README.md

 $ git clone https://github.com/drierat/kPAX2_server.git
 ```

-For working in the `deve` branch we specify the
+For working in the `devel` branch we specify it:

 ```bash
 $ git checkout devel